Tony0921/Chrome-Extension-GPT-Code-Reviewer/README.md

 ## Description

-This Chrome extension enables users to upload files for ChatGPT to analyze and summarize.
-It's designed to work specifically with the OpenAI Chat platform.
+The GPT Code Reviewer is a Chrome extension that empowers users to upload files for ChatGPT to analyze and summarize.
+Simply put, it bridges the gap between your code files and ChatGPT's analytical prowess, making code reviews more streamlined and insightful.

 ## Features